charming-content/travelwithkids.github.io/_posts/2024-12-10-5days-short-JB-getaway.md

 ---
 layout: post
-title: "5 Days Short Getaway in Johor Bahru with Kids"
+title: "CharMing 5 Days Short Getaway in Johor Bahru with Kids"
 date: 2024-12-10
 ---

-## 5 Days Short Getaway in Johor Bahru with Kids
+## CharMing 5 Days Short Getaway in Johor Bahru with Kids

 We recently took a 5-day trip to Johor Bahru (JB) with our two kids, and it turned out to be a fun-filled family getaway.
 Here’s a recap of our adventures, where we balanced kids’ activities, family meals, and a bit of downtime for the adults.